Dev-Amna/Dev-Amna/README.md

 - HTML5 & CSS3
 - JavaScript (ES6+)
 - Bootstrap
+- Linux
 - React (learning)
+-❤️ Love the art of coding and always eager to learn new technologies.

 ## 🌱 Currently Learning
 - Advanced React concepts